GabrielL92I/IKEv2-IPsec-on-MikroTik/README.md

   After export you can find the certificates on `Files` where you can download them because will need them on the client part when you will connect to the VPN.
   ![ex](https://user-images.githubusercontent.com/44748406/193257541-b06fc928-af1c-4af9-8d03-8107037356bd.png)

-5- Fifth, we will create Policie, Proposal, Group, Peer, Identities, Profile, Mode Config. `IP->>IPsec`
+5- Fifth, we will create Policy, Proposal, Group, Peer, Identities, Profile, Mode Config. `IP->>IPsec`

  - Mode Config
  ![modeconfigs](https://user-images.githubusercontent.com/44748406/193271245-e901a172-ebd4-4710-b7f6-0feb4056ddbd.png)